 The UAMP was originally developed from 2002-2004 and after years of delays its Environmental Impact Report was approved by the City Council in July 2015, with implementation planned to start in 2018 .
 The plan includes a number of aspects including adding new crosswalks and raised medians in sections of University Avenue, smoothing traffic flow, and adding and removing traffic signal lights, which are relatively simple changes that could be done at any time.
-The UAMP then takes things much too far however in proposing several unprecedented and unwarranted changes that would greatly reduce pedestrian and bike safety as compared to better alternatives, provide no dedicated bike lanes, greatly reduce parking potentially available on and near University Avenue, and result in long-term negative impacts to the overall comfort, aesthetics, and historic character of the North Park business district and surrounding residential areas.
+The UAMP then takes things too far however in proposing several unprecedented and unwarranted changes that would greatly reduce pedestrian and bike safety as compared to better alternatives, provide no dedicated bike lanes, greatly reduce parking potentially available on and near University Avenue, and result in long-term negative impacts to the overall comfort, aesthetics, and historic character of the North Park business district and surrounding residential areas.

-To understand the full implications of the UAMP, the changes it proposes need to be carefully reviewed and a closer look taken at each block that would be affected.
+To understand the full implications of the UAMP, the changes it proposes should be carefully reviewed and a closer look taken at each block that would be affected.
 On July 25th 2015 we took nearly 100 pictures showing the extent of University Avenue from Florida Street to 32nd Street, viewable on the pages linked below, in an easy-to-navigate format that can play as a slide show, or flipped through using the on-screen controls or the left & right arrow keys on your keyboard.
 (Opens in new window, maximize window for best view.)

 The UAMP claims it will increase safety for pedestrians by calming traffic and by adding and improving crosswalks, and some aspects of it would help achieve these results.
 The traffic calming features consist of the following: